Fordingbridge Hospital: History

 After the Fordingbridge Cottage Hospital at Highfield House on Alderholt Road closed, its services were transferred to the Bartons Road site in 1984, and a modern facility, known as Ford Ward, opened on the Bartons Road site, which itself became known as Fordingbridge Hospital.

+After failing to maintain staffing levels, the hospital closed to admissions in September 2023.

 Services

 The hospital provides 20 beds for older people and has physiotherapy and occupational therapy support.
 A small outpatient department in the older building accommodates a moderate range of specialities including: podiatry, ear, nose and throat services, audiology, speech and language therapy, continence service, dermatology services, stroke clinic services and dietitian services.